minisbett/ultimate-osu-server-switcher/docs/newreadme.md

 In that, simply link the URL to the mirror file you created and wait.

-# In-deep explination
+# Hosts & Certificate Handling

 The server you are currently playing on is estimated by the ip that is deposited in the hosts file.
 Switching a server includes deinstalling all certificates, modfying the hosts file, followed by installing the corresponding certificate
 (if you chose to play on a third-party server).

-The certificates will be installed on the local machine, rather than just the local user to avoid a warning prompt the user has to agree with.
+The certificates will be installed on the local machine, rather than just the local user to avoid a warning prompt the user has to agree with.\
 This improves the switching agility to garantue the best user experience.
 Also why not, the hosts changes apply to the whole computer too.